SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 :point_right: Open up the [EPM_REF_APPS_SHOP_SRV](https://sapes5.sapdevcenter.com/sap/opu/odata/sap/EPM_REF_APPS_SHOP_SRV/?sap-client=002) OData service, taking care to specify client 002 in the URL (following the link here will do that for you).

+> If you find that you've forgotten your credentials for the ES5 system, you can visit the [ES5 account administration](https://register.sapdevcenter.com/SUPSignForms/?server=sapes5) page to get your password reset.

 You should see some XML returned, that looks similar to this:

 ![OData service document for EPM_REF_APPS_SHOP_SRV](servicedocument.png)